jlogv/techtest/README.md

 to http://127.0.0.1:8080/api/calc
 and receive the result.

-Result can be like json this answer or just error text, if error was occuped.
+Result can be json with answer or just error text, if error was occuped.

 Using the Insomnia tool it`s can be tested.